Tracy D. Connors, Ph.D., Captain, USN (Ret)

 Nonprofit organizations provide the majority of human services in the United States–collectively called “quality of life.”
 Better management and leadership within these organizations directly contributes to an improved quality of life for millions of Americans.

-In 1983, “Independent Sector sponsored “Since the Filer Commission,” a research forum Connors_IS_1983_Since the Filer Commission Cover_Page_01conducted in New York, ten years after the Commission on Private Philanthropy and Public Needs had concluded its two-year study into private philanthropic initiatives.
+In 1983, “Independent Sector sponsored “Since the Filer Commission,” a research forum conducted in New York, ten years after the Commission on Private Philanthropy and Public Needs had concluded its two-year study into private philanthropic initiatives.
 The Filer Commission had published its report, Giving in America: Toward a Stronger Voluntary Sector, in 1975.

 The follow-on research forum asked authors and experts their opinions regarding the accuracy of the original commission’s report; research that had been expanded or continued since the commission had reported 10 years earlier; identification of new issues, new research, or lingering question still unanswered; and, where does the sector go from this point.